This translation is provided for informational purposes only. In case of inconsistencies, the original German Text is binding.

 You will find the current list in your PDS under the menu item “My Data/Profile”.
 As long as you do not participate in the marketplace, your profile is only stored in the PDS and can only be accessed and viewed by you.
 Your profile is only stored in the PDS and can only be accessed and viewed by you.
 You can add, change and delete all entries at any time.

 In the menu item “My Data/Profile” you always have an overview of which information comes from which data source and can adjust or delete it at any time if required.
-No profile data will be shared on the marketplace unless you have explicitly agreed to this beforehand under “My Data/Marketplace Settings”.

 The marketplace – By participating in the marketplace or accepting a deal published there, we will transmit the data requested in the deal to the respective data requestor on your behalf for the purposes and conditions defined there.
 With the conclusion of the respective data transfer agreement, you therefore authorize us to transmit the personal data released by you to the respective data requester accordingly.
 The BitsaboutMe marketplace rules also apply to participation in the marketplace.